 The folly served a dual purpose.
 By day, it was a summer-house for refreshments when riding through the ornamental woodland on the Howsham estate.
 Furnished with an octagonal mahogany dining table and all the paraphernalia for serving tea and cake it must have been an idyllic retreat.
 As night fell it became an observatory and housed a ‘very large Tellescope’.

 Jones was one of the last to record the building.
-It deteriorated further and was eventually demolished as the ornamental woodland gave way to commercial forestry.
+Soon after it deteriorated further and was eventually demolished as the ornamental woodland gave way to commercial forestry.
 Visitors in the 1980s were sad to find it gone.